Deals

 What to Expect During Container Pool Delivery & Setup

-Delivery day was way less dramatic than I expected.
-The truck showed up at 8 AM, the crane arrived at 9, and by noon the pool was in place.
+Delivery day was easier than I expected.
+The truck showed up at 8 AM and by noon the pool was in place.
 Here's what you need to know:

 Once it touched down, the crew spent another two hours leveling it perfectly and connecting the equipment.
 The electrician came that afternoon, plumber the next morning.
 By day two, we were filling it with water.